 This is the purpose of The Friends of Leeds and Broomfield Churches.
 There are currently about 130 Friends, and although each pays an annual subscription this forms but a small contribution toward the amount needed.

 A series of fund-raising events is therefore held and these have included Safari Suppers held in various houses around the villages, Barn Dances, Garden Parties (with a contest for the best-made scarecrow), Auctions and even formal dinners held at Leeds Castle with entertainment by the Cameo Opera Singers.
-Overall many hundreds of pounds have been raised since the Friends started in 1999.
+Overall more than £55,000 have been raised since the Friends started in 1999.

 If you would like more information about joining the Friends (membership is £6 per year and you don't have to live in the villages to be a member!) or if you would like information on how to make a donation towards our work, please follow this link.